-We’re ranked No. 2 in the nation, only behind Princeton, for our commitment to teaching.
+We’re the No. 1 ranked public university in the country for our commitment to teaching.

 A PERSONAL SUCCESS PLAN FOR EVERY STUDENT.

 Although we’re home to more than 51,000 students across our six campuses, our academic achievement tools and advanced technology mean we can provide something most universities of our size can’t: a personal success plan for every student.
 You’ll have the freedom to experience undergraduate life fully with the peace of mind that we’ll never let you lose sight of why you’re here.